iamsandeepdahiya/Jovi-Feedback-Form/README.txt

 == Frequently Asked Questions ==
 How to add Form to the site? =
-Use the shortcode `[feedback_form]` in any post, page, or widget area where you want the feedback form to appear.
+Use the shortcode `[jovi_feedback_form]` in any post, page, or widget area where you want the feedback form to appear.

 Is this plugin free?
 Yes, it is completely f free and open source software.